 Māori research partnerships

-Victoria continues to build partnerships and foster research collaborations with iwi and other Māori organisations to boost opportunities for Māori students.
+The University builds partnerships and fosters research collaborations with iwi and other Māori organisations to boost opportunities for Māori students.

-Our partners (listed below) form an integral part of the network of support that Victoria is able to offer our students.
+Our partners (listed below) form an integral part of the network of support that Victoria University of Wellington is able to offer our students.

 Building Herenga Tāngata

 The first relationship agreements, known as Herenga Tāngata, were signed in 2016.
 These aim to strengthen engagement with iwi, as well as support recruitment and graduation of talented Māori through initiatives like the Taihonoa programme.

 The University already has positive links with Māori stakeholders, including iwi and hapū, industry and academic organisations across a wide range of New Zealand environments and fields, but our goal is to continue to grow our Māori collaborations.

 Whether you have an idea for a one-off Māori scholarship or a large-scale, ongoing Māori research programme, we are keen to hear from you.
 Contact either Tipene Merritt or Paul Meredith using the contact links below to begin the conversation.